-The "classical" construction of the Hopf algebra LDIAG was announced in [15].
-We give below the proofs using a coding through "lists of monomials" which prepares the deformed (quantum) case.
+The "classical" construction of the Hopf algebra LDIAG was given in [13].
+We give the proofs below, using a coding through "lists of monomials" needed for the deformed (quantum) case.
 The entries of a list can be considered as "coordinate functions" for the diagrams (see introduction of section (4)).